ethyca/fides/docs/fides/docs/installation/overview.md

-# Installation
+# Installation Options

-This page describes installation options that you might use when considering how to install fidesctl.
-Fidesctl consists of multiple components, possibly distributed among various physical or virtual machines.
-Fidesctl can be deployed flexibly, meeting the needs of various environments with different levels of complexity.

-You should also check-out the [prerequisites](prerequisites_dependencies.md) that must be fulfilled when installing fidesctl.
-Fidesctl requires additional [dependencies](prerequisites_dependencies.md) to be installed - which can be done via `extras`.

-When you install fidesctl, you need to [setup the database](database.md) which must also be kept updated when fidesctl is upgraded.

-## Installation Tools
+## Installation Options

+Fides provides blah blah

+### PyPi

 Only `pip`/`pipx` installations are currently officially supported.
-For more details see [Installation from PyPI](pypi.md) For environment isolation, the Fides team recommends using [`pipx`](https://pypa.github.io/pipx/) when possible.
+For more details see [Installation from PyPI](pypi.md).

+!!!
+Tip "For environment isolation, the Fides team recommends using [`pipx`](https://pypa.github.io/pipx/) when possible."

 In some cases a lightweight installation might be desired.
-If this is the case, our `pip` installation supports optional dependencies.
+If this is the case, the `pip` installation supports optional dependencies.

 While there are some successes with using other tools like poetry or pip-tools, they do not share the same workflow as the supported tools - especially when it comes to constraint vs. requirements management.
 Installing via Poetry or pip-tools is not currently supported.
 If you wish to install fidesctl using those tools you do so at your own discretion.